Carlos-Martorell/SPRINT-4/README.md

 index.html — The main interface for the application.

+/public/ – Stores static assets that need to be served directly, such as the weather icons.

 /src/main.ts — The primary entry point for the app logic.

 /src/acuditsapp/ — Contains the joke-fetching logic for both APIs.